gisquick/gisquick-doc/docs/installation/user-management.rst

 .. figure:: ../img/installation/empty-project.png

    Empty Gisquick project.
-OpenStreetMap is used as base layer.
+OpenStreetMap is used as a base layer.